DeltaF1/3ds-ipc-tools/Readme.md

 |6 |(Output Info Size << 4) \| 0xC|
 |7 |TwlBackupInfo Output Pointer.
 Processing is skipped for this when the pointer is NULL.|

-The second paramater ends in `0xC` which means it's a write-only [mapped buffer descriptor](https://www.3dbrew.org/wiki/IPC#Buffer_Mapping_Translation).
+The second parameter ends in `0xC` which means it's a write-only [mapped buffer descriptor](https://www.3dbrew.org/wiki/IPC#Buffer_Mapping_Translation).

 We can add one of these parameters with a mutable reference.